awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/cleanup.md

                         --service   ec2-service-split
 ```

-Run below commands to the de-associate capacity providers with ECS Cluster first and then delete them
+Run the commands below to the de-associate capacity providers with ECS Cluster first and then delete them

 ```bash
 aws ecs put-cluster-capacity-providers \